BCBA® Certification & Requirements: A Step-by-Step Guide

 Concentrated Supervision Hours: A Quicker Path Through Fieldwork

-If students wish to shave some time off of their 2,000-hour fieldwork requirement, they can opt to do concentrated supervised fieldwork.
+If students want to shave some time off of their 2,000-hour fieldwork requirement, they can opt to do concentrated supervised fieldwork.
 With this option, students will have to have more meetings with their supervisor and conduct more fieldwork activities under direct supervision, but they can fulfill their fieldwork requirements in as little as 1,500 hours.

 Fortunately, students don’t have to choose one option or the other.
 In many cases, they can complete some supervision periods at the standard pace and some at the concentrated pace.
 This will, of course, alter the total fieldwork hour requirement, but that may be helpful for BCBA® hopefuls who need a little more flexibility in their schedules.